 Long-Term Care Insurance Benefits Families

-You can make your future aging easier on your loved ones by planning for the financial costs and burdens created because of longevity.
+You can make your future aging easier on your loved ones by planning for the financial costs and burdens created by longevity.
 The solution is already helping many American families.

-Affordable Long-Term Care Insurance provides the tax-free resources to pay for quality caregivers in any setting – either at home, adult daycare, assisted living as well as memory care and nursing home.
+Affordable Long-Term Care Insurance provides the guaranteed tax-free resources to pay for quality caregivers in any setting – either at home, adult day care, assisted living, and memory care and nursing home.
 This allows family members the time to be family and not change the relationship from a loved one to a caregiver, which changes the dynamic of the relationship.

 Case Management Helps Loved Ones

-Long-Term Care Insurance often will also provide professional case management to help with plans of care and other issues so the family can concentrate on being loving and supporting.
+Affordable Long-Term Care Insurance will also provide professional case management to help develop a plan of care and find care options so the family can concentrate on being loving and supporting.
 The best time to obtain coverage is before retirement, as you have the most available options and very affordable premiums.

 People require long-term care services due to illness, accidents, and the impact of aging.
 The report shows the range of conditions: